 en it was time to throw bread on the water.
 “I’ve got a lot of sin.
 Come share it with me,” Sharyn told us, holding up a hunk of challah.
 I ended up with small pieces of challah, whole wheat and rye bread, tossing them onto the rushing river alongside others.

 With one of my friends, we actually call out what we’re getting rid of: “Moments of not being kind enough!”, “All forms of self-hatred!”, “Not enough clear seeing!” and whatever else comes to mind.
-With another friend, we tossed hunks of old challah in silence.
-Standing with old friends and my youngest son, I threw a lot of bread on that river as the fresh breezes of a perfect autumn day cleansed us all.
+With another friend, we tossed stale bread and self-hatred into the river.

 Walking back downtown, down a trail hugging the edge of the water, with my friend and son, I felt new as the rivers surged way ahead of me, taking what cares I gave it far around the bend.